johnzhang320/spring-boot-access-from-kafka-docker-contaner-outside/README.md

-# Spring boot access Kafka Bootstrap Server from outside of kafka docker container
+# Spring boot from outside access Kafka docker container

 # Overview
  The applications which publish or subscribe message outside from kafka container can be normal because regular application service could be running